INFLAMMATION

 Eleuthero

-It appears as though it has beneficial antioxidant properties by interacting with our systems as an anti-inflammatory, while also providing support for our cardiovascular and immune systems.
+It appears as though it has beneficial antioxidant properties by interacting with our systems as an anti-inflammatory. ⁴ ⁵ ⁶

 Maca

-Maca root contains many compounds with antioxidant-like properties, such as vitamin C, polyphenols, and carotenoids, which can help neutralize free radicals in our bodies, all of which can help lower oxidative stress and inflammation.
+Maca root contains many compounds with antioxidant-like properties, such as vitamin C, polyphenols, and carotenoids, which can help neutralize free radicals in our bodies, all of which can support lower oxidative stress and inflammation.⁷

 Holy Basil

-Made up of a mixture of terpenes, flavonoids, and other compounds including β-caryophyllene, which is an anti-inflammatory compound that doesn’t have steroidal properties.
-Holy Basil is also a potent antioxidant and a natural COX-2 inhibitor.
-Its compounds including eugenol, cirsilineol, cirsimaritin, isothymusin, isothymonin, apigenin, and rosmarinic acid have been compared to the pain-relieving activity of ibuprofen, naproxen and aspirin. ¹⁰
+This sacred adaptogen is made up of a mixture of terpenes, flavonoids, and other compounds including β-caryophyllene, which is an anti-inflammatory compound that doesn’t have steroidal properties.⁸ Holy Basil is also a potent antioxidant and a natural COX-2 inhibitor.⁹ Its compounds including eugenol, cirsilineol, cirsimaritin, isothymusin, isothymonin, apigenin, and rosmarinic acid have been compared to the pain-relieving activity of ibuprofen and aspirin. ¹⁰

 L-Theanine